 Statement regarding coronavirus (COVID-19):

-Due to these uncertain times, we are temporarily suspending online tickets.
+The museums remain closed while we work to ensure that they are safe for visitors, volunteers and staff.
 Exhibition dates are now subject to change.
 We hope to provide an update on this in the near future.

 This exhibition takes a fresh look at the Pre-Raphaelites and their obsession with medieval subject matter.